jacamo-lang/jacamo/demos/demo-nodered-mqtt/readme.md

 * MQTT Broker
 * You

-In this scenario, the agents interact with an _MQTT broker_.
+In this scenario, the agent interacts with an _MQTT broker_.
 [MQTT](http://mqtt.org/) is a lightweight protocol for messaging transport in a publish/subscribe pattern, and an MQTT broker is a server that receives messages from _publishers_ and routes them to the appropriate _subscribers_.
 MQTT clients publish and subscribe to so-called _topics_.
 In this demo we use the topic __mqtt/jacamo/bob__.

 A central entity to this scenario is the [Node-RED](https://nodered.org/), an integration tool that provides a browser-based editor to wire together hardware devices, APIs, and online services using a wide range of _nodes_.
-Here, it is responsible for integrating the JaCaMo apps and the MQTT broker.
-Its job is in this demo is:
+Here, it is responsible for integrating the JaCaMo app and the MQTT broker.
+Its job in this demo is:

 - send an ACL message to Bob whenever something is published at _mqtt/jacamo/bob_.

-- when bob send a message to NodeRed, it publish the message's content at _mqtt/jacamo/bob_.
+- when bob sends a message to Node-RED, it publishes the message's content at _mqtt/jacamo/bob_.

 ## Steps to execute